 The Usual Prognosis for a Cat With Lupus

-Cats with DLE fair better than cats with SLE, and this is because DLE is not life-threatening.
-They may still require long-term treatment, but most cats with DLE feel perfectly healthy and the only lasting effect is the physical disfigurement.
+Cats with DLE fare better than cats with SLE, and this is because DLE is not life-threatening.
+They may still require long-term treatment, but most cats with DLE feel perfectly healthy, and the only lasting effect is physical disfigurement.

 Cats diagnosed with lupus should not be bred because of the potential genetic component.